ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 --- abstract

 This document describes interaction models for remote attestation procedures (RATS).
-Three conveying mechanisms -- Challenge/Response, Uni-Directional, and Attestation Telemetry -- are illustrated and defined.
+Three conveying mechanisms -- Challenge/Response, Uni-Directional, and Streaming Remote Attestation  -- are illustrated and defined.
 Analogously, a general overview about the information elements typically used by corresponding conveyance protocols are highlighted.
 Privacy preserving conveyance of Evidence via Direct Anonymous Attestation is elaborated on for each interaction model, individually.

 --- middle

 # Introduction

 Remote ATtestation procedureS (RATS, {{-RATS}}) are workflows composed of roles and interactions, in which Verifiers create Attestation Results about the trustworthiness of an Attester's system component characteristics.
-The Verifier's assessment in the form of Attestation Results is created based on Attestation Policies and Evidence -- trustable and temper-evident Claims Sets about an Attester's system component characteristics -- created by an Attester.
+The Verifier's assessment in the form of Attestation Results is created based on Attestation Policies and Evidence -- trustable and tamper-evident Claims Sets about an Attester's system component characteristics -- created by an Attester.
 The roles *Attester* and *Verifier*, as well as the Conceptual Messages *Evidence* and *Attestation Results* are terms defined by the RATS Architecture {{-RATS}}.
 This documents captures interaction models that can be used in specific RATS-related solution documents.
 The primary focus of this document is the conveyance of attestation Evidence.
-Specific goals of this document re to:
+Specific goals of this document are to:

 * prevent inconsistencies in descriptions of these interaction models in other documents (due to text cloning over time),
 * enable to highlight an exact delta/divergence between the core set of characteristics captured here in this document and variants of these interaction models used in other specifications or solutions, and to
 * illustrate the application of Direct Anonymous Attestation (DAA) for each of the interaction models described.

 In summary, this document enables the specification and design of trustworthy and privacy preserving conveyance methods for attestation Evidence from an Attester to a Verifier.
-While the conveyance of other Conceptual Messages is out-of-scope [note: may still change] the methods described can also be applied to the conveyance of Endorsements or Attestation Results.
+While the conveyance of other Conceptual Messages is out-of-scope the methods described can also be applied to the conveyance of Endorsements or Attestation Results.

 # Terminology

-This document uses the terms, roles, and concepts defined in {{-RATS}}.
+This document uses the terms, roles, and concepts defined in {{-RATS}}:

+Attester, Verifier, Relying Party, Conceptual Message, Evidence, Endorsement, Attestation Result, Appraisal Policy, Attesting Environment, Target Environment

 {::boilerplate bcp14}

 # Disambiguation

-The term "Remote Attestation" is a common expression and often associated with certain properties.
+The term "Remote Attestation" is a common expression and often associated or connotated with certain properties.
 The term "Remote" in this context does not necessarily refer to a remote entity in the scope of network topologies or the Internet.
 It rather refers to a decoupled system or entities that exchange the payload of the Conceptual Message type called Evidence {{-RATS}}.
 This conveyance can also be "local", if the Verifier is part of the same entity as the Attester, e.g., separate system components of a Composite Device (a single RATS Entity).
 Examples of these types of co-located environments include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated/shielded Computing Environments (e.g. embedded Secure Elements (eSE) or Trusted Platform Modules (TPM)).

-# Scope
+# Scope and Intent

-This document focuses on generic interaction models between Attesters and Verifiers.
+This document focuses on generic interaction models between Attesters and Verifiers in order to convey Evidence.
-Complementary procedures, functions, or services that are required for a complete semantic binding of the concepts defined in {{-RATS}} are not in scope.
+Complementary procedures, functions, or services that are required for a complete semantic binding of the concepts defined in {{-RATS}} are out-of-scope of this document.
-Examples include: identity establishment, key distribution and enrollment, as well as certificate revocation.
+Examples include: identity establishment, key distribution and enrollment, time synchronization, as well as certificate revocation.

 Furthermore, any processes and duties that go beyond carrying out remote attestation procedures are out-of-scope.
-For instance, using the results of a remote attestation that are created by the Verifier, e.g., triggering remediation actions or recovery processes, as well as the remediation actions and recovery processes themselves, are also out-of-scope.
+For instance, using the results of a remote attestation that are created by the Verifier, e.g., how to triggering remediation actions or recovery processes, as well as such remediation actions and recovery processes themselves, are also out-of-scope.

+The information models illustrated in this document are intended to provide a stable basis and reference for other solutions documents inside or outside the IETF.
+Solution documents of any kind can reference the interaction models in order to avoid text clones and avoid the danger of subtle discrepancies.
+Analogously, deviations from that rough descriptions of models in this document can be highlighted in solutions documents.

 # Normative Prerequisites

-In order to ensure an appropriate conveyance of Evidence, the following set of prerequisites must be in place to support the implementation of interaction models:
+In order to ensure an appropriate conveyance of Evidence, the following set of prerequisites MUST be in place to support the implementation of interaction models:

 Attester Identity: